 However, in recent years, many technological improvements have made wireless mice function almost as fast as wired mice, but without having to worry about cable management.

 Customization and Lighting Effects

-Mice also should be customizable, whether it is adjusting the DPI easily, button remapping, adding macro functions, or even adjusting the RGB lighting.
+Mice should also be customizable, whether it is adjusting the DPI easily, button remapping, adding macro functions, or adjusting the RGB lighting.

 Frequently Asked Questions

 There are several mice that are used by pro gamers, but a few of them are more prevalent.
 The genre of game where mice matter the most is FPS games.
 Professional gamers in the biggest e-sports games, such as Counter-Strike: Global Offensive, use the Razer DeathAdder v2, the SteelSeries Sensei Ten, or the Logitech G Pro as their mouse of preference.